LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 TKGm
 ^^^^

-Tanzu supports a few of the versions of Kubernetes.
-Listed below is the minimum Tanzu Kubernetes Grid (TKG) version to deploy the specified Kubernetes version.
+Each Tanzu Kubernetes Grid Multicloud (TKGm) release supports up to three versions of Kubernetes.
+Listed below is the minimum TKGm version to deploy the specified Kubernetes versions.
 [33]

 .. csv-table::
    :header: TKGm, Kubernetes
    :widths: 20, 20

+   1.5.0, "1.22.5, 1.21.8, and 1.20.14"
-   1.4.0, "1.21.2, 1.20.8, 1.19.2"
+   1.4.0, "1.21.2, 1.20.8, and 1.19.2"
    1.3.0, "1.20.4, 1.19.8, 1.18.16, and 1.17.16"
    1.2.0, "1.19.1, 1.18.8, and 1.17.11"
    1.1.0, "1.18.6 and 1.17.9"